Keep Out the Cold: How to Pick the Perfect Parka

 If you live in a region where temperature doesn't often dip down into single digits but wet snow can be expected, like along the Carolina coast, you probably don't need a great deal of insulation, but waterproofing is crucial.
-The London Fog Men's Chester Microfiber Parka ($109.99 with $8.95 s&h, a low by $9) comes with a lightweight zip-out liner and detachable faux fur collar inside a shell of rain-resistant bonded microfiber.
-This parka also has ample pockets to protect your electronics from the elements.
+The lighter-weight Merrell Women's Bandol Insulated Rain Parka ($114.73 with free shipping, 50% off) features a waterproof, breathable coating, and a hood that comes with a zip-off, faux-fur ruff.
+This parka also has pockets with water-resistant YKK AquaGuard zippers for further protection against the elements.

 Parka Insulation: Wool, Fleece, Goose Down, and More